Reinhard Lauck: International career

-On the national level he played for East Germany national team (30 matches/three goals), and was a participant at the 1974 FIFA World Cup.
+On the national level, Lauck represented the GDR youth selections from 1964 to 1969.
+In 1973, he made his debut for the full East Germany national team (33 matches/three goals), and was a participant at the 1974 FIFA World Cup.
 During the 1974 World Cup, Lauck excelled in the famous 1–0 victory of his East Germany side over later world champion West Germany.
+In 1976, he was in the East German team which won the gold medal in the 1976 Summer Olympics in Montreal, where he was a vital part of the team.